How To Know if You Need Drain Cleaning

 - Run hot tap water down the drain.

 - Boiling water: Boil about half a gallon, then slowly (carefully!) pour it down the sink.
 Do not do this if you have PVC pipes.
 It can melt them.
 If you aren’t sure, don’t pour boiling water into the sink.

-- Eliminating and prevents odors
+- Eliminates and prevents odors

-- Hydro jetting when nothing else works
+- Hydro jetting works when nothing else does

-- Lowering health risks from sewage backups
+- Lowers health risks from sewage backups

-- Maximizing drainage
+- Maximizes drainage

-- Minimizing the risk of property damage
+- Minimizes the risk of property damage

-- Preventing clogs
+- Prevents clogs